ehsan20e20e/SquareRR_AOPS/README.md

 ## Describtion
-The provided repository showcases the application of deep learning techniques in predicting the spectral response of all-optical plasmonic switches.
-It is built upon the research presented in the paper titled "A-deep-learning-method-for-empirical-spectral-prediction-and-inverse-design-of-all-optical-nonlinear-plasmonic-ring-resonator-switches".
-This repository is specifically tailored for addressing inverse design challenges, with a specific focus on the fields of photonics and optics.
+The repository provided demonstrates the use of deep learning techniques in predicting the spectral response of all-optical plasmonic switches.
+It is based on the research presented in the paper titled "Spectrum_Prediction_and_Inverse_Design_of_All-Optical_Nonlinear_Plasmonic_Square_Ring_Resonator_Switches_Using_Deep_Learning."
+This repository is designed to address inverse design challenges, specifically in the fields of photonics and optics.

 #### Table of contents
 * [Prerequisites](#Prerequisites)